thinlizzy/Caya/HOWTO.md

 // we can now use gfx.player, gfx.monster, gfx.background
 ```

-You can use `from` to make your life easier:
+You can use the `from` function to make your life easier:
 ```JavaScript
 var gfx = myAssetLoader.from('graphics').get('player monster background');
 var story = myAssetLoader.from('text').get('story');